rchapman2000/ref-based-assembly-pipeline/README.md

 # Navigate to your installation directory
 cd ref-based-assembly-pipeline

-# Use git pull to get the lastest update
+# Use git pull to get the latest update
 git pull

 # Activate the conda environment and use the environment.yml file to download updates